verrazzano/docs/content/en/docs/setup/install/perform/helm-installation.md

 </div>
 {{< /clipboard >}}

-This command installs only the 1.6.5 VPO to the cluster, it does not install a Verrazzano Custom Resource.
-To formally trigger an install of Verrazzano in your cluster, the custom resource [must be applied to your cluster]({{< relref "docs/setup/install/perform/kubectl-installation.md" >}}).
+This example command installs only the 1.6.5 VPO to the cluster, it does not install a Verrazzano Custom Resource.
+To formally trigger an install of Verrazzano in your cluster, the custom resource [must be applied to your cluster]({{< relref "docs/setup/install/perform/kubectl-installation.md#perform-the-installation" >}}).